Toggle menu

 Notification to owners about discussing, organising and instructing common repairs must be written, and can be posted faxed or emailed to the relevant property owner or their agent.

 If you can't contact an owner or you don't know who the owner is, then notification can be posted through the door of the flat, addressed to "The Owner".
+The Council may be able to assist with contacting an owner and encouraging them to get in touch with the repairs coordinator.

 Setting Up Meetings

 Give at least 48 hours notice.
 A meeting is not necessary if all owners (as far as practical) are consulted individually.
+Where owners are unable to attend a meeting, ensure they have the ability to vote on the proposed works and quotes.

 Running Meetings